discourse/discourse/README.md

 ## Vision

-Discourse is the **Civilized Discourse Construction Kit**, an 100% open-source discussion platform that is free for everyone to use and contribute to -- forever.
-Our key mission goals:
+We think of Discourse as a **Civilized Discourse Construction Kit**, an 100% open-source discussion platform that acts as a flexible, fundamental building block of most online communities of any size, from tiny to huge.
+Discourse is always free for everyone to use and contribute to – forever.
+Discourse is:

 - A **flattened, endlessly scrolling discussion**, which avoids the awkwardness of traditionally threaded and paginated discussion, while still allowing replies to be expanded in place for context.